 We encourage all member states to develop as soon as practicable ambitious national responses to the overall implementation of this Agenda.
 These can support the transition to the SDGs and build on existing planning instruments, such as national development and sustainable development strategies, as appropriate.

-We also encourage member states to conduct regular reviews of progress at the national and sub-national levels which are country-owned and country-driven.
-Such reviews should draw on contributions from civil society, the private sector and other actors, in line with national circumstances, policies and priorities.
+We also encourage member states to conduct regular reviews of progress at the national and sub-national levels which are country-led and country-driven.
+Such reviews should draw on contributions from civil society, the private sector and other stakeholders, in line with national circumstances, policies and priorities.
 National parliaments as well as other institutions can also support these processes.

 Regional level

-Follow-up and review at the regional and sub-regional levels should, as appropriate, provide useful opportunities for peer review and learning, sharing of best practices and discussion on shared targets.
+Follow-up and review at the regional and sub-regional levels can, as appropriate, provide useful opportunities for peer learning, including through voluntary reviews, sharing of best practices and discussion on shared targets.
 We welcome in this respect the cooperation of regional and sub-regional commissions and organizations.
-Regional processes can draw on national-level reviews and contribute to follow-up and review at the global level, including at the High Level Political Forum on sustainable development (HLPF).
+Inclusive regional processes will draw on national-level reviews and contribute to follow-up and review at the global level, including at the High Level Political Forum on sustainable development (HLPF).

 Recognizing the importance of building on existing follow-up and review mechanisms at the regional level and allowing adequate policy space, we encourage all member states to identify the most suitable regional forum in which to engage.
 UN regional commissions are encouraged to continue supporting member states in this regard.